computer-lab/computerlab.io/source/_posts/deploying-headless-wordpress-on-gcp.md

 WordPress, especially WordPress admin, is the result of over a decade of experimentation ... to

+This guide will show you how to set up the headless WordPress and Next.js React frontend as independent, scalable App Engine services, backed by

 You can read about its features here. https://postlight.com/about/news/introducing-postlights-wordpress-react-starter-kit